yahyanik/How-to-install-tensorflow/README.md

-#how to install tensorflow-GPU on Ubuntu
+# How to Install Tensorflow-GPU on Ubuntu

 In this tutorial I will show you how to install tensorflow.
 After spending a week and testing every available option to install the tensorflow platform, I realized that none are complete or time less (in the sense that after the new version is released, you cannot use them and they are considered outdated).